How to build business visibility beyond social media

 Important elements for search and AI visibility

-Clear structure and navigation
+• Clear structure and navigation

-People (and AI) need to understand what you do and how you can help within seconds.Write for humans first, search engines second
+People (and AI) need to understand what you do and how you can help within seconds.

-Use natural, conversational language, short paragraphs, and real examples.Structured content
+Use natural, conversational language, short paragraphs, and real examples.

-Headings, bullet points, FAQ, and schema help people scan read posts and AI to understand your expertise.Internal linking
+Headings, bullet points, FAQ, and schema help people scan through posts and AI to understand your expertise.

-Add links between pages to help visitors find related topics and signal authority to search engines.Keep content up to date
+Add links between pages to help visitors find related topics and signal authority to search engines.

-Remove outdated information and refresh older posts with new data, insights, and information.Mobile speed and optimisation
+Remove outdated information and refresh older posts with new data, insights, and information.

 Search visibility is slow marketing in action.
-Every blog post you publish is a seed - it may take a while to grow but, once it does, it can keep bringing you new readers for years.
+Every blog post you publish is a seed - it may take a while to grow but, once it does, it can keep bringing in new readers for years.
 Some of the most visited posts on my outdoor website are ones I first published years ago.

-If you have older content, consider updating it rather than starting again - add new examples, statistics, or insights.
-For any you think are beyond saving, be cautious about simply deleting them.
-That can affect internal links, backlinks, and search visibility, creating 404 errors (page not found) which isn’t great for people visiting your website, or for search engines.
-Look at permanently redirecting the URL to newer posts or writing a note at the top sharing a link to a more recent post.
+For any posts you think are beyond saving, think twice before deleting them.
+It can affect internal links and backlinks, reduce search visibility, and cause 404 errors (page not found), which isn’t great for either visitors or search engines.
+Instead, permanently redirect the URL to newer posts or write a note at the top sharing a link to a more recent post.

 For more guidance on content strategy, see my SEO blogging guide